-Zero conditional sentences express things that always happen providing that a certain condition is met.
+Zero conditional if-clauses express things that always happen providing that a certain condition is met.

 - If you leave ice cream in the sun, it melts.

-Learn more about the zero conditional in English grammar.
+Learn more about zero conditional if-clauses in English grammar.

-Learn more about the first conditional in English grammar.
+Learn more about the first conditional if-clauses in English grammar.

 The second conditional talks about an unlikely or imaginary event and its result.
 It is therefore known as the unreal conditional.

-- If I knew the answer, I would tell you.
+- If I were you, I would start practising.

-Learn more about the second conditional in English grammar.
+Learn more about second conditional if-clauses in English grammar.

 The third conditional is also known as the impossible conditional: it looks back at past situations and their outcome and imagines them as different.

-I would have been impressed if he had baked the cake himself.
+- I would have been impressed if he had created the plan himself.

-Learn more about the third conditional in English grammar.
+Learn more about third conditional if-clauses in English grammar.